zapier/zapier-platform-cli/README-source.md

 ### `bundle.targetUrl`

-> `bundle.targetUrl` is only available in the `performSubscribe` and `performUnsubscribe` methods for webhooks
+> `bundle.targetUrl` is only available in the `performSubscribe` and `performUnsubscribe` methods for webhooks.

-This the url to which you should send hook data.
+This the URL to which you should send hook data.
 It'll look something like `https://hooks.zapier.com/1234/abcd`.
-We provide it so you can make some sort of POST request to your server and store this as a destination for new info.
+We provide it so you can make a POST request to your server.Your server should store this URL and use is as a destination when there's new data to report.

 Read more in the [REST hook example](https://github.com/zapier/zapier-platform-example-app-rest-hooks/blob/master/triggers/recipe.js).

 ### `bundle.subscribeData`

-> `bundle.subscribeData` is only available in the `performUnsubscribe` method for webhooks
+> `bundle.subscribeData` is only available in the `performUnsubscribe` method for webhooks.

 This is an object that contains the data you returned from the `performSubscribe` function.
 It should contain whatever information you need send a `DELETE` request to your server to stop sending webhooks to Zapier.